W01fw00d/escaping_boredom/README.md

 rs
 ```

-- chemistry-ui as local dependency (development and testing)
+- chemistry-ui as local dependency (for development and testing)

 On chemistry-ui: